 If you abstain from voting on a proposal, your abstention has the same effect as a vote against that proposal.
-Withholding authority to vote for one or more of the directors will have no effect on the voting for the election of any director who is among the three nominees receiving the highest number of votes FOR his election.
+Withholding authority to vote for one or more of the directors up for re-election will have no effect on the voting for the election of any director who is among the two nominees receiving the highest number of votes FOR his election.

 If you hold your shares in street name and do not provide voting instructions to your broker or other nominee, your shares will be considered to be "broker nonvotes" and will not be voted on any proposal on which your broker or other nominee does not have discretionary authority to vote under the rules of the NASDAQ Stock Market.
 Shares that constitute broker non-votes will be counted as present at the meeting for the purpose of determining a quorum, but will not be considered entitled to vote on the proposal in question.
-Your broker or other nominee does not have discretionary authority to vote your shares with regard to the election of each of the nominees for Class I director, the advisory vote on executive compensation, the proposed amendment to Article IV, Section 1 of the Fifth Amended and Restated Certificate of Incorporation or the proposed amendment to the Amended and Restated 2003 Stock Incentive Plan.
-However, ratification of the appointment of Deloitte & Touche LLP as the company's independent registered public accountants for the year ending December 31, 2014 is considered a routine matter on which a broker or other nominee has discretionary authority to vote.
+Your broker or other nominee does not have discretionary authority to vote your shares with regard to the election of the nominees for Class III director, the advisory vote on executive compensation or the approval of an amendment to the Amended and Restated 2003 Stock Incentive Plan (the "2003 Plan") to allow for a one-time stock option exchange program.
+However, ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accountants for the year ending December 31, 2016 is considered a routine matter on which a broker or other nominee has discretionary authority to vote.
 As a result, broker non-votes will be counted for purposes of this proposal.